Little Cottonwood Transportation Company (1916-1922)

 News item about Walter K. Yorston stating that twenty-seven men were working on the grade of the proposed railroad into the Alta camp.
 Shipping contracts have been signed with many of the mining companies.
 (Salt Lake Mining Review, July 15, 1916, page 23, "In The Alta-Cottonwoods")

 August 8, 1916

 Little Cottonwood Transportation Company was incorporated in Maine on August 8, 1916; and in Utah on November 3, 1916.
 The officers were residents of Portland, Maine.
 (Utah Corporation Index 12256)

 September 27, 1916

-Little Cottonwood Transportation is heavily involved in the construction of its yards at Wasatch, as well as building an engine house at that location.
-Rail is being delivered every day for the construction of the line to Alta.
+Little Cottonwood Transportation was heavily involved in the construction of its yards at Wasatch, as well as building an engine house at that location.
+Rail was being delivered every day for the construction of the line to Alta.
 The Shay locomotive was delivered to the Rio Grande yards in Salt Lake City "yesterday" and would be taken immediately to Wasatch.
 Walter Yorston stated that he expected the line to be completed to Alta by the time of the first snow fall.
-(Salt Lake Telegram, September 27, 1916 issue of the Salt Lake Telegram newspaper:
+The following comes from the September 27, 1916 issue of the Salt Lake Telegram newspaper: